paizhangpi/MacIndex/README.md

 Designed for quick vintage Macintosh computer specifications look-up on Android Devices.

-## Acknowledgment
+## Information

-This is part of University of Illinois, CS125 FA19 Final Project.
 This draft app is for education purpose, and internal use only.
-Photo credit to Apple.

-## Credits

-paizhangpi, Victor Jiao
+This app used to be part of University of Illinois CS125 FA19 Final Project.

+If error happened, please try deleting copied database in device under data directory.

 ## Database Design Information

-This section is provided for people who want to maintain the database or application.

 ### Categories (tables)